sebastienmira/Sigil/README.md

 - Flask: the app was developed using the Flask micro-framework.
 - Algorithms: particularly of use to develop the frequency attacks.
 - Python: the development of the crypto.py file which functions as a cryptography library for the application.
 - HTML, CSS and JavaScript: templates and static folder.
 There is some JS script within the HTML files.
-Mostly used to properly earn the form submissions.
+Mostly used to properly handle the form submissions.
 - Databases: Designed a database to handle the creation of users, manage different chats and messages between users.
 - ...